bucs110fall2024/final-project-carrot/fiyazf_final_project-master/README.md

 3. Basic information on the included companies, such as CEO, headquarters address, and year founded
 4. A way to keep track of the real time stock price of the companies
 5. Images of the logos of the companies
+6. I created all of the art myself (apart from the logos of course)

 ### Classes